Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Later on, by car or by tram, head on over towards the Belém district and pay a visit to the UNESCO World Heritage site Mosteiro dos Jerónimos.
 Not far away from there, you will find another site protected by UNESCO: The Belém Tower built to defend Lisbon’s port in the 16th century.

 Feel like making one more stop in between because you’re desperate for food by now?
-From the monastery it is only walking distance to the oh so famous Pastéis de Belém shop which is a definitely must-go-to in Lisbon.
+From the monastery, it is only walking distance to the oh-so-famous Pastéis de Belém shop which is a definitely must-go-to in Lisbon.

 Treat yourselves to the delicious, super tasty custard tarts they offer in such a great variety over there.
 Have a coffee on the side and you will enjoy the Belém Tower and the adjacent Monument aos Combatentes do Ultramar even more, let me tell you.

 Once back down in the center, walk on the gorgeous cobblestone street Rua Augusta through the Arco da Rua Augusta and slowly make your way towards the neighbourhood of Bairro Alto.
-You should definitely go exploring there and have a cocktail or two before going clubbing at “Pink street” and letting the day come to a perfect end.
+You should go exploring there and have a cocktail or two before going clubbing at “Pink Street” and letting the day come to a perfect end.

-Day 11 – From Lisbon Along The Coast
+Day 11: From Lisbon Along The Coast

 For starters, there is the most western point of continental Europe you cannot miss.
-Cabo da Roca is a beautiful spot boasting with endless cliffs to have a walk around and enjoy the ocean breeze while soaking up the rays of sun.
-Doing just that I felt like I was strolling around the edges of Australia‘s Great Ocean Road!
+Cabo da Roca is a beautiful spot boasting endless cliffs to have a walk around and enjoy the ocean breeze while soaking up the rays of sunshine.
+Doing just that I felt like I was strolling around the edges of Australia's Great Ocean Road!

 Next up on the list of sights you absolutely cannot miss: Palácio Nacional da Pena in the Sintra Mountains which you might have already seen from Lisbon if the day was nice and clear.
+Visiting Sintra is also a popular day trip from Lisbon.

-This UNESCO World Heritage Site with its red and yellow exterior invite you to have a stroll inside its ancient walls or explore the surrounding Pena Park which spreads over 200 hectares of rocky landscape and offers an immense variety of tree ferns from New Zealand and Australia in a labyrinth system or narrow roads and trails.
+This UNESCO World Heritage Site with its red and yellow exterior invites you to have a stroll inside its ancient walls or explore the surrounding Pena Park which spreads over 200 hectares of rocky landscape and offers an immense variety of tree ferns from New Zealand and Australia in a labyrinth system or narrow roads and trails.

 If you drive up to these sights be very careful when driving around corners, as the tourist busses come down seem to be driven by some manic drivers.
 Also, it can’t be said often enough: Check opening hours!
 Something, I yet again did not do and I therefore missed out!